 When cruising in the polar regions, one can never be sure which places one will visit.
 A sudden change in weather conditions may necessitate a reroute.
 Or you may find a pod of whales to follow, or an iceberg to circumnavigate.
 And that is the beauty of polar cruises - you never know what is around the corner; you just know it will be yet another highlight.

-Stunning mountainous South Georgia has abundant wildlife and is a destination all in its own right.
+Mountainous remote and stunning, South Georgia has abundant wildlife and is a destination all in its own right.
 Get up close to nesting albatross and witness massive rookeries of king penguins (by the hundreds of thousands).
 Late October marks the beginning of the breeding cycle for many species and you may see male elephant seals battling for control of the beaches and harems.
 Is it a wonder polar explorer Shackleton requested to be buried here?

 Elephant Island is where Ernest Shackleton and his crew were hauled up under upturned lifeboats after their ship the Endurance had sunk.
 Visiting the island is difficult, but a real thrill for history buffs.